Cisco SDWAN Demo

 Further, our cybersecurity training courses contain practicals and live demos of the Metasploit framework and its working, which can help beginners understand Metasploit better.

-What Is the Metasploit Framework?
+What Is Metasploit Framework?

 Metasploit is a powerful open-source framework used for penetration testing and security tool development.
 It helps security engineers identify and exploit vulnerabilities using a variety of tools and payloads.